Th Spelt Poetry Competition 2023 opens 1st April 2023.

 - All poems must be typed; no handwritten entries will be accepted.

 - All poems must be forty lines or less.
-This does not include titles.
+This does not include titles or stanza breaks.

 - Entry is online only and must be sent as a word document attachment, with each poem on a separate page of that attachment.